kernco/deg_pipeline/README.md

 to the command.

 Snakemake executes as many tasks in parallel as possible.
-To limit the number of tasks being run at the same time, add the '-j' option, e.g. '-j 8' to only run 8 jobs at a time.
+To limit the number of tasks being run at the same time, add the '-j' option, e.g. '-j 8'.
+This limits the number of CPUs being used by Snakemake tasks to 8.
+If running in cluster mode (see below), this limits the number of simultaneous jobs to 8.

 If you are using a computing cluster, there is a way to run the pipeline so that every task is submitted as a separate job to the cluster's